mit-pdos/fscq/pldi-supplement/README.md

 is an in-progress version of FSCQ in which there are unproven theorems and some partial progress towards various features.
 Earlier versions of FSCQ (eg, the version described in the published paper) have been completely proven using CHL.
-The CHL theorems are conmplete and proven.
+The CHL theorems are complete and proven.

 Our purpose in providing this supplement is to present our contribution, the underlying CHL framework and demonstrate a significant program built using it.